 Truly a story like none other we’ve highlighted on the podcast, you will not want to miss Edie’s tale of grit and healing.
 She is a woman of deep faith and strong character.
 Her determination to live paired with her acceptance of her diagnosis is inspiring.

-And you can listen to our interview with Edie here.
+And you can listen to our interview with Edie on iTunes here.

 Some things you heard mentioned on the podcast: